Rage Bait: Neuroscientific Ways To Optimize Your Response

 If your heart is racing, you wait.

 Even 10 minutes changes the brain state.
-Anger is fast.
-Regulation is slower.
-Give your brain time to regain range.
+Anger is fast, and how to calm amygdala reactivity in real time is the key: regulation is slower, so give your brain time to regain range.

 I often tell clients this: rage bait wants you to answer fast.
 Your power is answering slowly.